Behavioral-Technology-Group/Pavlok_Node_Module/README.md

 ### Local Mode

 It can be used to play around with your device in a local development environment.
-It spins up a simple express server and needs permission to listen on one of your system's port.
+It spins up a simple express server and needs permission to listen on one of your system's ports.

 ### Server Mode